Branding is not optional.

 Does your logo stand out among the clutter and the crowd?
-Does the mark distinguish itself in a unique way from the competition, or is it predictable / default / bland — and thus unmemorable and ultimately invisible to the intended audience?
-With thousands upon thousands of fonts, billions of color combinations, and an infinite flow of design ideas, choose the logo that is most unique.
+Does the mark distinguish itself differently from the competition, or is it predictable / default / bland — and thus unmemorable and ultimately invisible to the intended audience?
+With thousands upon thousands of fonts, billions of color combinations, and an infinite flow of design ideas, choose a unique logo.

-Try to avoid common logo cliches like “swoops,” “swooshes,” and “pinwheels;” these techniques are perhaps the most commonly used practices in the logo industry (just look around your house, you’ll see).
+Try to avoid common logo cliches like “swoops,” “swooshes,” and “pinwheels;” these techniques are perhaps the most commonly used practices in the logo industry (look around your house, you’ll see).

 Avoid clip art like the plague.
-It’s quite disturbing when you start noticing your logo, and things that look like it on many other people’s brands.
+It isn’t comforting when you start noticing your logo and things that look like it on many other people’s brands.